garrettmiller/fingerburner/README.txt

 =========================================================
 RUNNING:
 =========================================================
-Run the proxy on your local computer with the detect.py (from repo)
+Run the proxy on your local computer:
-	mitmproxy -s detect.py
+	./main.sh

 Configure your browser to use HTTP proxy "localhost" on port 8080.
 	Check the box to use this proxy for all protocols.